Description

 Risk and Exploitability

-Because the data is persisted in clear text, any user who can read job configuration files—either through the Extended Read privilege or by accessing the controller’s filesystem—can exploit the vulnerability.
+Because passwords are persisted in plain text, any user who can read job configuration files—either through the Extended Read privilege or by accessing the controller’s filesystem—can view the stored passwords.
 The CVSS score is 4.3.
-The EPSS score is not available and the issue is not listed in CISA KEV, yet the potential impact of credential exposure is high and requires immediate attention.
+The EPSS score is not available and the issue is not listed in CISA KEV.
+Based on the description, it is inferred that the exposed passwords could be used to gain unauthorized access to services or systems that rely on those credentials.

 Remediation